 2. Cart Abandonment Emails

-This is one of the most effective customer retention emails that every business owners must send.
+This is one of the most effective customer retention emails that every business owner must send.
 You are leaving out money on the floor if you don’t do this.

-Imagine this, someone visited your eCommerce store and added the item into their shopping cart.
-However, due to some reason they did not complete the purchase.
+Imagine this, someone visited your eCommerce store and added the item to their shopping cart.
+However, due to some reason, they did not complete the purchase.

-The beauty of cart abandonment emails are they can be customized and personalized automatically for each customer based on what they are interested.
-Giving them a personalized experience in reminding them what they left in the shopping cart.
+The beauty of cart abandonment emails is they can be customized and personalized automatically for each customer based on what they are interested in.
+Giving them a personalized experience by reminding them what they left in the shopping cart.

 3. Case Studies Sharing

 People love to read stories.
-It is far less stress to read a story than a sales letter because they don’t like to be sold.
+It is far less stressful to read a story than a sales letter because they don’t like to be sold.

-By getting into the story in their mind and show them what they can achieve, it will be more likely for them to resonate with your message.
-They will be start thinking like, if he can do it with this.
+By getting into the story in their mind and showing them what they can achieve, it will be more likely for them to resonate with your message.
+They will start thinking like, if he can do it with this.
 I can too do it.